 This is your free Brussels City Guide!
 These days the city is best known as the home of the European Parliament, but there’s much more than just that to see in the Belgian capital.
-These are our personal recommendations of what to see.
+These are our insider tips on what to see.

 WHAT TO DO IN BRUSSELS